McKenzza/DevOpsMe/linux/Commands.md

 `-f` key used for output appended data as a file grows

+The `more` command is used to display the contents of a file in a terminal

+The `less` command is a program similar to _more_ (read how to use this with "man less")

 ### Determine file type

 The `file` command is used to know the file type.